 - Review of academic records

-- Students who wish to enroll in the dual degree, Bachelor of Science in Interior Architecture + Bachelor of Architecture, can do so after the semester begins by visiting our Center for Student Development.
+- Students who wish to enroll in the dual degree, Bachelor of Science in Interior Architecture + Master of Architecture, can do so after the semester begins by visiting our Center for Student Development.

 Transferring or Changing your Major?